FREE SHIPPING FROM €35

 Strength training is training with resistance to make muscles stronger, build or maintain muscle mass, make your body more functional, and support your health.

 The biggest mistake many people make is that they see strength training as something extreme.
-As if you have to you have to squat heavily, deadlift, and follow a complete program to “really” That’s not the case.
+As if you have to immediately you have to squat heavily, deadlift, and follow a complete program to “really” That’s not the case.
 Good strength training often starts simply: two up to three times a week, a few basic exercises, good technique, training calmly. build up and maintain.
 It really doesn’t have to be more than that at the start.

 References